menu icon

 Milk, cream cheese and gorgonzola cheese sitting on a wooden cutting board.

-After you have flipped the Polenta fries and set the timer for the final 20 minutes, go ahead and get started on the gorgonzola sauce.
 Start by warming the milk in a saucepan.
 Add the Cream Cheese and the gorgonzola and stir occasionally while it warms and melts together.
 Keep the heat no higher than medium.
 We want the cheeses to gently melt.
 If the burner is too hot, it will curdle and separate.
 Even on medium low heat, it will all melt together very quickly.
-Season with a little salt and pepper and then turn the burner off and let it sit until the fries come out of the oven.

 How to Serve

 As soon as the fries come out of the oven, and you have drizzled them with honey, place them on a platter.
 Spoon the Gorgonzola sauce into a bowl and situate it amongst the fries.
-Or serve them as a side to accompany these ridiculously good Candied Pineapple and Jalapeรฑo Sliders!
+Or serve the fries as a side to accompany these ridiculously good Candied Pineapple and Jalapeรฑo Sliders!
 Serve and watch them disappear!

 Other Delicious Sides and Apps